 Abstracts should be submitted through the Industry Studies Conference website at industrystudiesconference.org.

-In addition to the abstract submission, junior (untenured) faculty may also submit full papers to the Rising Stars Best Paper Competition and the Best Paper in the Innovation and Entrepreneurship Stream Competition, which is sponsored by the Ewing Marion Kauffman Foundation.
-More information on these competitions can be found on the conference website.
+In addition to the abstract submission, junior (untenured) scholars may also submit full papers to the Rising Stars Best Paper Competition and the Best Paper in the Innovation and Entrepreneurship Stream Competition, which is sponsored by the Ewing Marion Kauffman Foundation.
+More information on these competitions can be found on the Awards page of the conference website.

 Submissions may be made to the research streams listed below.
 However, these streams are not meant to be exhaustive, and the committee also welcomes submissions in the “General Industry Studies” category.
 This category may include industry-specific as well as cross-industry papers and panels.
 The program committee may shift papers and panels from the general industry studies stream to other streams where appropriate.

 • Energy, Power, & Sustainability (Coordinator: Adam Fremeth, Ivey Business School, U. of Western Ontario; firstname.lastname@example.org)